 If you live in a home in the city, small space gardening may be easier for you than for someone with an apartment.
 Most homes have at least some sort of yard that is perfect for a compact vegetable garden.
 Here are some tips and tricks that make small space gardening easier and help you to optimize as much space as possible:

-Now that you have created the space for your compact vegetable garden, it’s time to plant it!
-The small space vegetable gardening ideas you may have probably do not include plants like corn, as corn takes up a lot of space.
-You will need to select smaller plants like bell peppers, tomatoes, and onions instead of corn, pumpkins, or watermelon.
-Here are some vegetable garden ideas for small spaces:
+Now that you've carved out a spot for your small home garden, it’s time to sow the seeds of your dreams!
+Your small space gardening ideas may not include plants like corn, which requires ample room.
+Opt for smaller plants like bell peppers, tomatoes, and onions instead of space-hungry corn, pumpkins, or watermelon.
+Here are some fruitful small vegetable garden ideas for limited spaces:

-If you do not get good sunlight, don’t worry, there are several plants that thrive in the shade!
-Almost all leafy greens grow well in the shade.
-These include plants such as kale, arugula, and spinach.
-Leafy greens are like your own superhero.
-They help with heart, lung, bone, immune, and skin health.
-Kale also contains a lot of protein, which is good to know if you don’t have easy access to meats or other protein-packed foods.
-If SHTF, it will be important that you are intaking a lot of leafy greens.
+If your plot doesn't get much sunlight, don’t worry, there are numerous plants that thrive in the shade!
+Nearly all leafy greens flourish in shaded conditions.
+These superfoods, such as kale, arugula, and spinach, are vital for heart, lung, bone, immune, and skin health.
+Kale also offers a generous amount of protein, making it an excellent substitute if you don’t have easy access to meats or other protein-rich foods.
+If the unexpected happens, it will be crucial to consume plenty of leafy greens.